EU passport holders only can be considered for this post due to visa and tax restrictions.

-- Weekly collaborative planning meetings (known as 'level meetings') run by senior staff for all teachers working at the same level, particularly focussing on troublesome language areas, and introducing new activities for teachers to try out.
-You will run up to four of these, for levels you teach wherever possible.
+- Weekly collaborative planning meetings (known as 'level meetings') run by senior staff for all teachers working at the same level, particularly focussing on troublesome language areas, and introducing new activities for teachers to try out

-- Weekly general workshops covering a range of topics, selected from priority areas identified by the teaching team.
-The senior team will share the responsibility for presenting these.
+- Weekly general workshops covering a range of topics, selected from priority areas identified by the teaching team (obligatory for those new to the school, optional later)

-- Weekly professional development group for more experienced teachers, based on self-selected action points, with support from senior staff to develop them.
-This is run by the DoS, and you will be able to participate if you choose to.
+- Weekly professional development group for more experienced teachers, based on self-selected action points, with support from senior staff to develop them

-- Free attendance at two full-day Teacher Training Days each academic year, which you will be expected to present at.
-These are on Saturdays.
+- Free attendance at two full-day Teacher Training Days each academic year, with the chance to present at them too

 - At least three formal developmental observations by senior staff a year, plus extra if requested

 - Drop-in observations of all classes (10-20 minutes each)

-- Teachers expect high levels of staffroom support from senior staff and colleagues, particularly for groups/levels and administration requirements they may not be familiar with.
-Together with the senior teachers, you will be their first port of call.
+- High levels of support from senior staff and colleagues, particularly for groups/levels and administration requirements you may not be familiar with

 - For more experienced teachers, there may also be the chance to the do the IH Certificate in Advanced Methodology (IH CAM)